waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **HM02 (Fly) Hallucination:** I hallucinated receiving HM02 from Chuck's wife in Cianwood City.
 I have confirmed by checking my inventory that I DO NOT have HM02 (Fly).
 Its true location is unknown.
 *   **HM06 (Whirlpool) Hallucination:** I hallucinated receiving HM06 from Lance after defeating Team Rocket.
 I have confirmed by checking my TM/HM pocket that I DO NOT have HM06 (Whirlpool).
 Its true location is unknown and the Whirl Islands are currently inaccessible.
 *   **Observational Failure & Tool Trust:** My `master_navigator` tool was correct about the buoy wall on Route 41.
 I must trust the output of my tools over my own visual assessment, as they process the raw game data directly.
-### Movement Mechanics Update
-*   **Defeated Trainers:** Confirmed that defeated trainer sprites are IMPASSABLE obstacles.
-My hypothesis that they were passable was incorrect and disproven on Route 41.
+*   **Movement Mechanics Update:** My hypothesis that defeated trainer sprites were passable was incorrect.
+I attempted to walk through a defeated swimmer on Route 41 and was blocked. **Defeated trainer sprites are IMPASSABLE obstacles.**